 The primary areas of my interest are listed below.

 I have been doing linguistic fieldwork since 2008.
-Over this time, I witnessed fieldwork changing from a scenario where I had to go to the far-away places to work with speakers of languages, to the present-day setting where I work over the internet with speakers in far-away places.
-Now, the languages I work with have exceptionally challenging phonetics and morphophonology.
+I witnessed linguistic fieldwork changing overtime from a traditional fieldwork where I had to go to far-away places to work with speakers of languages, to the present-day setting where I work over the internet with speakers in different parts of the world.
+The languages I work with now have exceptionally challenging phonetics and morphophonology.
 The fact that it is possible to study these languages remotely is truly amazing, as well as reassuring to anyone who is thinking about doing linguistic fieldwork but cannot go to the field site.
-One of the reasons for creating this blog is to share my experience of doing linguistic fieldwork online.

-I have lived in a number of countries, including the U.K., Russia, Kenya, India and Indonesia and so I will dedicate parts of the blog to sharing some insider information about these places.
+I have lived in a number of countries, including the U.K., Russia, Kenya, India and Indonesia.

 I am also a parent.
-I have some interesting experiences in this respect, including doing my fieldwork-based PhD as a single parent with very small children in tow, relocating with them a number of times and living in culturally diverse places, having my children in a mainstream school, worldschooling and homeschooling them, so will be sharing on all those matters too.
+I have some interesting experiences in this respect, including doing my fieldwork-based PhD as a single parent with very small children in tow, relocating with them a number of times and living in culturally diverse places, having my children in a mainstream school, worldschooling and homeschooling them.

 I am always happy to meet new people, so please do not hesitate to write to me by clicking here